Last updated on December 23rd, 2024 at 03:05 pm

 Home Inspection Problems

-A home inspection is a crucial step in buying a house because home inspections can reveal costly issues that need repairs or negotiations.
+A home inspection is an important step in buying a house because home inspections can reveal costly issues that need repairs or negotiations.

 Inspectors check for problems with grout or tile workmanship problems like damaged carpets or carpet tears damaged countertops without resealing broken parts, poor roof maintenance heating system failures cooling troubles failing electrical systems leaky pipes water damage mold remediation neglected chimney sweep including real plumbing workmanship issues.